itsvivekghosh/automated-circuit-to-MAGIC-vlsi-using-eda-tool/README.md

 cd ..
 ```

-__Checkpoint 2:_

-To make sure that Librecell is installed or not use command :
+Verify LibreCell is installed use :
 `librecell --h`

-If terminal is showing information or help commands then librecell is installed.
+If terminal is showing information or `--help` command then librecell is installed.

-Next we need to deal with actual files that is spice netlist files, tech files, directories,etc.
- We need to make directory in lbrecell layout folder.
+We need to make a seperate directory for librecell folder if not present else we have to change the directory by using:
- Make sure that you are in librecell folder right now [From librecell folder we will go to librecell-layout]

  `cd librecell-layout`

  Make directory :
  'mkdir /tmp/myProjectDir'